ravmiecznik/jenkins-job-manager/README.md

 ```bash
 $ docker build -t python-agent -f ./dockerfile-python-agent .
 ```
-but lets skip it as this will be part of `docker-compose` file which should simplify mainatance of the system.
+but lets skip it as this will be part of `docker-compose` file which should simplify maintenance of the system.

 ## Jenkins controller docker-compose